Logo

 Somatic Symptom Disorder

 Somatic symptom disorder is characterized by excessive worry about having a serious medical disease.
 This fear is based on the person’s misinterpretation of physical symptoms, even though medical tests confirm that there is no serious medical illness.
-This condition was earlier referred to as hypochondriasis.

 Learn More